madmolecularman/JMG_Puritz_Lab_Notebook/protocols/EecSeq_adapter_design_walkthrough_v1.md

 ## Adapter removal from DSN treated cDNA libraries for probe synthesis

 Prior to synthesizing our capture probes we apply a process called double stranded nuclease (DSN) normalization to our cDNA libraries.
-DSN normalization reduces highly expressed transcripts present in the cDNA libraries reducing expression bias within our capture probe set.
-DSN works by denaturing double stranded DNA (dsDNA) in to single stranded DNA (ssDNA) and upon cooling more abundant transcripts re-anneal at a higher rate than less abundant transcripts.
+DSN normalization reduces highly expressed transcripts present in the cDNA libraries tehrefore reducing expression bias within our capture probe set.
+DSN works by denaturing double stranded DNA (dsDNA) into single stranded DNA (ssDNA) and upon cooling more abundant transcripts re-anneal at a higher rate than less abundant transcripts.
 These more abundant transcripts are identified by the thermal stable DSN isolated from the Kamchatka crab and removes them while preserving the ssDNA.
-Durign this process we retain our primer adapter design and the result of this process are structurally intact normalized cDNA libraries.
+During this process we retain our primer adapter design and the results of this process are structurally intact normalized cDNA libraries.
 From this process we can move onto the first step of Probe synthesis which is adapter removal via SaII restriction enzyme.

 Removing adapters from DSN treated cDNA libraries takes advantage of the cutsite contained within our adapter sequences.
 The SaII-HF restriction enzyme has reduced star activity (similar site cleavage) and minimizes off target products.
 This SaII-HF enzyme recognizes this specific double stranded configuration where the "/" are the cuts to the phosphate sugar backbone of DNA: